Aaddy-1/introML-coursework/README.md

    prune remains `False` by default in the function.

-The code is confirmed to run on the DoC lab machines.
+The code is confirmed to run on the DoC lab machines using the `intro2ml` virtual environment.

 ### **2. Dependencies**